-However, I believe that some smartphone capabilities may be quite useful:
+However, I believe that some smartphone capabilities could be quite useful:

 I don’t have a particularly good short-term memory.
 Many things pass my memory with deadlines, classes to teach, and four little children.

 I use my phone calendar app on a regular basis to set reminders for things like deadlines, appointments, and when my kids get out of school early.

 Lists on legal pads are one of my favourite things to do.
 The problem is that I have a dozen legal pads stashed about my house (oh yes, my husband loves it).
 Unless I store my information on my phone, it’s difficult to have it easily available.

 So my phone is where I put my master grocery lists, to-do lists, and essential notes.
 It’s been a great time saving to have everything I need in one location.
 Wunderlist and Evernote are two of my favourite apps.